FireSquid6/do-shell/README.md

 # current scope
 By the end of june, do shell will provide:
 - an interpreter for do shell
+- a standard library for do shell

+Later I plan to provide:
+- an lsp
-- tree sitter bindings for do shell
+- tree sitter bindings

-Later I may try to create an LSP, but it's a bit out of scope at the moment.
+- a nix package

 # contributions